 Purchase order: Please make out your purchase order to Oklahoma State University, reference the PO number and the name of the school.
 Please include a registration form (brochure) for each person registered on the purchase order.

 Stillwater, OK 74078-3017

-This course is offered for 0.6 ASHA CEUs (Introductory level, Professional area).
+This course is offered for 0.6 ASHA CEUs (Introductory level).

-Financial: Speaker is receiving an honorarium from the CCCD Conference, OSU, for this talk.
-Speaker has a financial relationship with Fiddle Focus.
+Financial: Kari Rains is receiving an honorarium from the CCCD Conference, OSU, for this talk.
+Speaker has financial relationship with Fiddle Focus.

 Nonfinancial: Speaker is a parent of a child who is living with ADHD/Sensory Processing/Tourette’s.